HIP 99770 b

-HIP 99770 b is a directly imaged planet or a brown dwarf orbiting the A-type star HIP 99770 (29 Cygni), detected with Gaia/Hipparcos precision astrometry and high-contrast imaging.
-HIP 99770 b is the first joint direct imaging + astrometric discovery of a companion and the first companion discovered using precision astrometry from the Gaia mission.
+HIP 99770 b (also known as 29 Cygni b) is a directly imaged super-Jupiter and gas giant exoplanet orbiting the A-type star HIP 99770 (29 Cygni) and detected with Gaia/Hipparcos precision astrometry and high-contrast imaging.
+HIP 99770 b could be considered the first joint direct imaging + astrometric discovery of an extrasolar planet and the first planet discovered using precision astrometry from the Gaia mission.

 Discovery

 HIP 99770 b was discovered by a team led by Thayne Currie, Mirek Brandt, and Tim Brandt using the Subaru Telescope on Mauna Kea.
 The Subaru data utilized the observatory's extreme adaptive optics system, SCExAO, to correct for atmospheric turbulence and the CHARIS integral field spectrograph to detect HIP 99770 b at 22 different near-infrared wavelength passbands from 1.1 microns to 2.4 microns.
 It was also detected at longer wavelengths using the NIRC2 camera on the Keck Observatory.